 What we do know for sure is that there are a lot of women out there who have consumed marijuana throughout pregnancy.
 In fact, cannabis is the most common illicit substance used by pregnant women in Western societies.
 Many of those women now have healthy, talented, and thriving children.

 Marijuana also has a long history of being used as a labor aid and anti-nausea medication in various ancient cultures around the world.
 In Tibet, for example, hemp preparations were commonly given to women to ease labor pains and combat post-partum depression.
+Of course, today’s cannabis is super-charged with THC while what our ancestors had likely was not.

 THC vs CBD